 But at least in developing countries guidance from other jurisditions may be used in order to “illustrate” what the law could be, albeit these decisions are far away from consituting a binding precedent or legal authority.
 In so far it might be helpful to know what the Swiss Federal Supreme Court Bundesgericht) has said with regard to the finding of justice (German: Rechtsfindung): In particular in traditional transborder legal relations an appropriate finding of justice and gap filling can not be put in place unless based on comparative law (BGE 126 III, 129, 138).

-The recent inflation of FIDIC related court decisions is unfortunately very much concentrating on jurisdictional issues.
+The inflated number of FIDIC related court decisions is unfortunately very much concentrating on jurisdictional issues.
 Guidance on substantial clauses and the interpretation thereof is still rarely available.
 But the number of interesting case law is continuously increasing.
+The intrepretation of contrat wording by courts and arbitral tribunals provides reliable guidance on the meaning of contractual wording and concepts.

 WARNING: the material contained in these notes is a simplified guide to some of the major topics in international and German construction law.
 It is not intended as a substitute for legal advice on individual transactions, and does not necessarily stand on its own.
 Whilst the contents are believed to be correct, the authors cannot accept any responsibility for errors or omissions.